 That is not the sequence of events that will make Google love your site.
 Maybe like it, but not love it.

 Blog Post Content

-First, let's make this distinction: you should understand that blogging is a commitment to regular new content ongoing.
+Let's make this distinction: you should understand that blogging is a commitment to regular new content ongoing.
 Blogging is knowing that you need to post new material on a scheduled basis.
 You may only be able to do a couple of posts each month.
-If so, that's OK.
-However, posting once or twice a week will cause those robots to speed up the time frame of their return visits.
+If so, that's okay, but posting once or twice a week will cause those robots to speed up the time frame of their return visits.

 An editorial calendar is simply a calendar schedule of the posting you want to do.
 You should build a simple calendar with post titles or ideas into the future and have it prompt you to publish posts regularly.
 So, how are you going to find content?